 The 2015 ILO Report on SMEs and employment creation provides up-to-date evidence on the relevance of SMEs for employment, the key constraints faced by SMEs and their workers, and the effectiveness of measures to support this enterprise segment.

-The unit offers the following six products under four product lines:
+The unit offers the following five products under four product lines:

 Building Entrepreneurship and Management Skills

 A set of training packages for different groups ranging from a first orientation for potential start-ups to in-depth training for existing enterprises, offered in more than 100 countries with more than 6 Mio participants over the last ten years.

 Training and support services for women who wish to start and run their businesses, with a gender perspective that contributes to their empowerment.

 Interventions improving the functioning of entire markets or sectors that have the highest potential to create more and better jobs.
 This is complemented by a knowledge generation project - The LAB - producing more evidence on the labour market outcomes of value chain interventions.

 Advisory services on how to assess the environment in which businesses operate, as well as to formulate, implement, and monitor reform proposals.

 Productivity and Working Conditions